NexaMerchant/delivery_yunexpress/readme/USAGE.rst

 #. *Inventory > Reports > Yun Express Manifest*
 #.
 In the wizard we can configure the document format (Excel or PDF) and the date to
    comprehend.
 #.
-We can filter delivery methods as well in case we handle different CNE accounts.
+We can filter delivery methods as well in case we handle different YUN accounts.
 #.
 Click on *Get Manifest* to gather the requested files.

 To make an scheduled shippings pickup request: